 Ōtorohanga was a traditional Māori village.
 After the King Country was opened to European settlement in the 1880s, Ōtorohanga became the home of government services and the Native Land Court.
 The railway line arrived in 1887.
 In the early 1900s many of the town’s businesses were established by Māori, in particular John Ormsby (Hōne Ōmipi).

 Ōtorohanga’s population grew fourfold in the first half of the 20th century – from 367 in 1916 to 1,569 in 1951.
 Growth continued in the second half but slowed considerably.
 However, unlike Te Kūiti and Taumarunui, the King Country’s other major (and larger) towns, Ōtorohanga’s population has not significantly declined.
-It was 2,652 in the early 1990s and dropped only 2% to 2,589 in 2006.
+It was 2,652 in the early 1990s and dropped slightly to 2,514 in 2013.

 Ōtorohanga is supported by a prosperous dairying hinterland.
 It is close to the Waikato city of Hamilton and is the northern entry point for tourists visiting the region.
 In 1999 a project to brand Ōtorohanga the ‘kiwiana’ town of New Zealand was started to attract more visitors.
 This played on the kiwi-themed image which developed after the Ōtorohanga Kiwi House opened in 1971.

 In the early 2000s Ōtorohanga gained nationwide recognition for achieving full youth (under-25-year-olds) employment.
 This came about through a suite of youth-focused initiatives, including a local apprenticeship scheme, the creation of a trade training centre and scholarships offered by Ōtorohanga businesses.